 Gettysburg marks the 150th anniversary of the historic Civil War battle

 GalleriesCivil War reenactments, battle sites and museum in Gettsyburg, Pa.
-Top 14 summer music festivals in the U.S. in 2013 Pennsylvania
+Top summer music festivals in the U.S. Travel photographs from around the world

 Web linksShare your travel photos

 For the first three days of July 1863, the fate of the Union hung in the balance as a bloody battle played itself out in a small Pennsylvania town named Gettysburg.

 On the offensive were the 70,000 rebels of Gen. Robert E. Lee's Army of Northern Virginia, fresh from their victory at Chancellorsville in central Virginia, and now determined to take the war onto Northern soil.
 Defending was the 93,000- man Army of the Potomac under the command of newly appointed Gen. George G. Meade.

 All told, over 11,000 men would be killed, 5,000 alone in the final Confederate attack later immortalized as Pickett's Charge.
 Another 40,000 would be wounded, captured or missing.
 The biggest casualty, however, would be the South's hope to win militarily, thus cementing forever Gettysburg's reputation as the decisive battle of the Civil War.

 For more than a decade now, both the battlefield and the town have been getting ready for the 150th anniversary, or sesquicentennial.
 The results are impressive: an expansive new visitor center, the restoration of the landscape to 1863 appearances and the elimination of an eyesore observation tower.
 As for the town, well, it was just named "America's Best Small Town" by Smithsonian Magazine.